thomleysens/UDV-server/API_Extended_Document/README.md

 ![](https://raw.githubusercontent.com/wiki/MEPP-team/UDV-server/ExtendedDocumentDatabaseDiagram.png)
 *Note: This diagram was automaticaaly create using [DataGrip](https://www.jetbrains.com/datagrip/) developed by JetBrains.*

-The sources can be find on the [wiki](https://github.com/MEPP-team/UDV-server/wiki)
+The sources of the API Extended Document application can be found on the [UDV sever git repository](https://github.com/MEPP-team/UDV-server/tree/master/API_Extended_Document)

 ## MVC Architecture